Apple Music 1

 Apple Music 1, previously branded as Beats 1, is a 24/7 music radio station owned and operated by Apple Inc. It is accessible through iTunes or the Apple Music app on a computer, smartphone or tablet, smart speaker (such as the Apple HomePod), and through the Apple Music web browser app.

-While a paid subscription is not needed, users are required to sign in with an Apple ID account to listen to the free radio stations.
+While a paid subscription is not needed, users are required to sign in with an Apple Account to listen to the free radio stations.
 Apple Music Radio is streamed at 64 kbit/s and 256 kbit/s, utilising HTTP Live Streaming protocol and the HE-AAC audio codec, powered by StreamS Live Encoder.

-Apple Music also operates 5 sister stations.
+Apple Music also operates five sister stations.